 Is the TEACH Grant renewable?

 Yes, but you must file the FAFSA for that year.
 Also, the required TEACH counseling and a TEACH Grant Agreement to Serve (ATS) must be completed each year.
-You must maintain a 3.25 g.p.a. (needed for qualification) throughout your academic program.
+You must maintain a 3.25 g.p.a. (needed for qualification) throughout your academic program and you must remain in a TEACH eligible major (see list above).

 How do I complete the counseling and service agreement?